What are AED and CPR, and why are they important?

 The CPR and AED Process

-CPR AED use together, is critical in trying to save someone’s life.
-The CPR and AED process is summarized and listed below, so follow this process when a victim collapses and is not responding, not breathing and you suspect does not have a pulse:
+CPR and AED used together, is critical in trying to save someone’s life.
+The CPR and AED process is summarised and listed below, so follow this process when a victim collapses and is not responding, not breathing and you suspect does not have a pulse:

 - Ensure it is safe to approach the victim